What Time Does the Army-Navy Game 2024 Start? Kickoff Time and Details

 Is Trump Attending the Army-Navy Game?

+President-elect Donald Trump will attend this year’s Army-Navy Game, marking his fifth appearance.
+He previously attended as president-elect in 2016 and as president in 2018, 2019, and 2020.

-Trump is expected to be joined by Vice President-elect JD Vance, embattled Pentagon nominee Pete Hegseth, potential backup defense option Florida Governor Ron DeSantis, and others for the 125th matchup between the service academies.
+He is expected to be joined by Vice President-elect JD Vance, Pentagon nominee Pete Hegseth, Florida Governor Ron DeSantis, Director of National Intelligence nominee Tulsi Gabbard, and others for the 125th Army-Navy matchup just outside of Washington, D.C.

-Also planning to attend is Daniel Penny, a military veteran recently acquitted of criminally negligent homicide.
+Vance also extended an invitation to Daniel Penny, a military veteran recently acquitted of criminally negligent homicide, to attend the game.
+Penny fatally placed 30-year-old Jordan Neely, who had a history of mental illness, in a six-minute chokehold on a New York City subway in May 2023.

+“Daniel’s a good guy, and New York’s mob district attorney tried to ruin his life for having a backbone,” Vance said in a post on X. “I’m grateful he accepted my invitation and hope he’s able to have fun and appreciate how much his fellow citizens admire his courage.”